Aleqxi/java-ec2/documentation/project_backlog.md

 * Create implementation document 16.4.2021
 * Create a GUI and start using it 23.4.2021
 * Refactor code and move dev classes, methods and backups to their own package 23.4.2021
+* Get larger dictionary and start comparing the performance with different dictionaries.
+24.4.2021